What’s a Subrogation Claim and Can It Affect a Medical Malpractice Case?

 Schedule a Free Review of Your Medical Malpractice Case with One of Albany’s Most Reputed Lawyers!

-At Joe Durham Jr. P.C., we have handled hundreds of medical malpractice claims.
+At Joe Durham Jr. P.C., we have handled hundreds of medical malpractice cases.
 We know all about subrogation claims and how they impact cases like yours.
 We can easily assess their value to help our clients have realistic expectations from their cases.
 Whether you are only preparing for what may follow or you have already received the subrogation claim, we can help.

 Read More Related Articles